2025–26 Champions Hockey League

-The 2025–26 Champions Hockey League is the 11th season of the Champions Hockey League, a European ice hockey tournament.
-The tournament is competed by 24 teams, with qualification being on sporting merits only.
-Apart from the reigning champion, the six founding leagues are represented by three teams each, while five "challenge leagues" are represented by one team each.
+The 2025–26 Champions Hockey League was the 11th season of the Champions Hockey League, a European ice hockey tournament.
+The tournament was competed by 24 teams, with qualification being on sporting merits only.
+Apart from the reigning champion, the six founding leagues were represented by three teams each, while five "challenge leagues" were represented by one team each.

-Swiss team ZSC Lions are the title holders having won their first Champions Hockey League title, defeating Swedish team Färjestad BK 2–1 in the 2025 final.
+Swiss team ZSC Lions were the title holders having won their first Champions Hockey League title, defeating Swedish team Färjestad BK 2–1 in the 2025 final.

 Team allocation

 A total of 24 teams from different European first-tier leagues participate in the league.
 Besides the title holders ZSC Lions, 18 teams from the six founding leagues, as well as the national champions from Denmark, France, Norway, Poland and the United Kingdom participate.

 The qualification criteria for national leagues is based on the following rules: